Predictions on the future of retail and ecommerce made only a few months ago may be outdated by now.

-And these are just some general questions that entail more complex considerations.
+And these are just some general questions that entail more complex considerations for retail digital transformation.

 Sign up here to join this online event on 23 September at 3 PM CEST.

 We will engage top experts from brands like Delivery Hero, Wolt, H&M, Pandora, Unilever, Manna, ECCO Shoes, and more, in a constructive discussion to get answers to the following questions:

 - Is quick commerce the next big thing in e-commerce?

 - How to adapt strategy, mindset, and innovation projects to the post-pandemic retail reality?

 - Can technology accelerate sustainability in retail?

 - How to use past user experiences from brick and mortar stores to create more intuitive digital solutions?

 - Are virtual try-ons the next breakthrough technology for retail?